realworldocaml/book/en/objects.md

 ((typ ocamltop)(name objects/row_polymorphism.topscript)(part 3))
 ```

 However, there are some situations where we cannot use row polymorphism.
-For
+In
+particular, row polymorphism cannot be used to place different types of object
-example, lists of heterogeneous elements can not be created using row
+in the same container.
+For example, lists of heterogeneous elements cannot be
-polymorphism:
+created using row polymorphism:

 ```frag
 ((typ ocamltop)(name objects/row_polymorphism.topscript)(part 4))
 ```

-Since row polymorphism is a form of polymorphism, it also does not work well
-with references:
+Similarly, we cannot use row polymorphism to store different types of object in
+the same reference:

 ```frag
 ((typ ocamltop)(name objects/row_polymorphism.topscript)(part 5))